Top 10 Plants for Growing in Rocky Soil

 Aquilegia, Zones 3 to 9

 Gardeners love that this perennial is both graceful and tough.
-Not only is columbine easy to cultivate, it thrives almost anywhere, from rocky spots and open slopes to woodland paths and backyard gardens.
+Not only is columbine easy to cultivate, it thrives almost anywhere.
+Place these plants in rocky soils, open slopes, woodland paths and backyard gardens.
 The intricately shaped flower is available in a wide range of colors.

 Sempervivum spp., Zones 4 to 8

 The only way to kill this succulent is by being too generous with watering.
 This summer-blooming perennial grows 3 to 6 inches tall and up to 20 inches wide.
-For best results, plant in well-draining soil that gets full sun to light shade.
+For best results, place these plants in well-draining rocky soil that gets full sun to light shade.
 This low grower also works wonders in containers.

-Known for its namesake purple ﬂowers, nononsense lavender is also available in white and pink varieties.
-The mounding plants range from 1 to 4 feet in diameter, often a bit taller than they are wide, and grow best in full sun.
+Known for its namesake purple ﬂowers, no-nonsense lavender is also available in white and pink varieties.
+The mounding plants for rocky soils range from 1 to 4 feet in diameter, often a bit taller than they are wide, and grow best in full sun.

 Asclepias speciosa, Zones 3 to 9